Correlations constrained by composite measurements: Approximating for various Bell inequalities

+\begin{conj} Suppose we have a bipartite system in a GPT that satisfies local tomography and no-signaling.
+The, the observables for which there exists a parity reading measurement cannot be used to violate any Bell inequality more than quantum mechanics does.

-\begin{conj} Suppose that a bipartite system satisfies local tomography and no-signaling.
+[Old below:]\\ Suppose that a bipartite system satisfies local tomography and no-signaling.
 Moreover, suppose that product of states is a valid state.
-Then the observables for which there exists parity reading measurement do not violate any Bell inequality more than quantum mechanics does. \end{conj}

-Formally, the conjecture, if true, means that for any Bell inequality the Optimization Problem \ref{op:origp} returns at most the quantum bound. {Note, however,} that we do not always expect {OP\ref{op:origp}} to actually reach the quantum bound, as the maximal quantum value is not necessarily achieved by observables which are parity readable within quantum theory.
+Then the observables for which there exists parity reading measurement do not violate any Bell inequality more than quantum mechanics does. \end{conj} Formally, the conjecture, if true, means that for any Bell inequality the Optimization Problem \ref{op:origp} returns at most the quantum bound. {Note, however,} that we do not always expect {OP\ref{op:origp}} to actually reach the quantum bound, as the maximal quantum value is not necessarily achieved by observables which are parity-readable within quantum theory.

+In this section we present numerical computations towards upper-bounding the solution to OP\ref{op:rel}.
+Indeed, our numerical explorations focus on the relaxed problems OP\ref{op:rel} and OP\ref{op:relQuant}, depending on the cardinalities of $\bSet$ and $\nSet$.
+As mentioned in the previous section, we will approximate the solution to OP\ref{op:relQuant} by means of a hierarchy of semidefinite relaxations formulated by Lasserre \cite{lasserre2001global}, using mostly the Lasserre hierarchy levels 1+AB and 2.
+A brief explanation of what these two levels mean is presented below, and refer the reader to Ref.~\cite{lasserre2001global} for a thorough exposition.
+Throughout the next subsection we also discuss the relation between the numerical results and the conjecture we formulated.

-In this section we shall summarize our numerical results which support (or at least do not falsify) the conjecture.
-Moreover, {we will provide an analytical proof that GPTs which violate local tomography admit PR-box correlations under the constraints of OP\ref{op:rel} -- that is, OP\ref{op:rel} may yield a value of $\frac{1}{2}$ for the CHSH inequality (in the notation of Eq.~\eqref{eq:chsh}) within non-tomographically local GPTs.
-This, however, does not necessarily imply that non-tomographically local GPTs violate Conjecture \ref{conject}, since the actual optimisation problem to be solved -- OP\ref{op:origp} -- imposes additional constraints to those appearing in OP\ref{op:rel}. }
+Finally, in this section we provide an analytical proof that GPTs which violate local tomography admit PR-box correlations under the constraints of OP\ref{op:rel} -- that is, OP\ref{op:rel} may yield a value of $\frac{1}{2}$ for the CHSH inequality (in the notation of Eq.~\eqref{eq:chsh}) within non-tomographically local GPTs.
+This highlights the relevance and impact of the assumption of local tomography.
+We also discuss how the violation of local tomography by a GPT may impact whether its correlations satisfy or not the conjecture.
+In particular, we discuss how the result we show does not necessarily imply that non-tomographically local GPTs violate Conjecture \ref{conject}, since the actual optimisation problem to be solved -- OP\ref{op:origp} -- imposes additional constraints to those appearing in OP\ref{op:rel}.